Skip to content

 How to get the Cheapest Home Insurance Quotes in Ottawa

-There are several methods to purchase home insurance ; take the initial step by contacting us.
+There are several methods to purchase Ottawa home insurance; take the initial step by contacting us.

-If you own a home in Ottawa, you’ll pay on average $1,249 per year or $104 per month for your premium.
-The capital’s rate is higher than the provincial average of $1,207 per year.
+The Average home insurance cost in Ottawa is around $1,249 per year or $104 per month for your premium.
+Ottawa’s home insurance rate is higher than the provincial average for Ontario, which stands at around $1,207 per year.

 What Factors Impact the Cost of Home Insurance Rates in Ottawa?